Jump to navigation

 Mayo Clinic Applied Quality Essentials is a learning and self-assessment activity and aims to evaluate the physician’s knowledge in quality improvement concepts and methods.
 Mayo Clinic Applied Quality Essentials crosses all disciplines and clinical settings.
 The following key themes align with ABMS patient safety standards document and are incorporated in the questions and reference material for this module: patient safety, error identification, effect of systems, human factors, communication, culture of safety, methods and tools for evaluating quality and safety events.
 There are no prerequisites for this course.
 The module is offered as an online 30-question Pre-test (Test A) and 30-question Post-test (Test B).
 Test A and Test B are different versions each containing 30 distinct questions testing to the same curriculum.
 The module can be taken as an open book test with an extensive, indexed Study Guide included.
 Education credit will be awarded if the participant achieves a score ≥80% correct answers on Pre-test (Test A-one chance) or Post-test (Test B-two chances).
 The learner’s choices along with the correct answers and rationale for each question will be provided at the conclusion of the test as well as an overall performance score and relevant references to educational content.

-Mayo Clinic College of Medicine designates this enduring material for a maximum of 10 AMA PRA Category 1 Credits™.
+Mayo Clinic College of Medicine and Science designates this enduring material for a maximum of 10 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity is designed for the physician, scientist, allied health staff and any others who have an interest in applying quality principles in the healthcare setting.